THE JANE LONON LEGACY FUND GRANT

 4. Art projects that celebrate the cultural and artistic diversity of people and families in the region.

 Applications will be considered from non-profits, businesses, individuals, churches, performers and social organizations that wish to launch innovative arts projects that will benefit Ashe County.
-Grants up to $2,500 are available.
-Funded activities must take place between May 1, 2024 – April 30, 2025.
+Funded activities must take place between May 1, 2026 – April 30, 2027.

 Application Assistance: